ambrozini/gym-plan/.ai/prd.md

    - Registration using an email address and password.
    - Login, allowing secure access to saved data and plans.

-2. Expanded User Profile
+2. User Profile
-   - A form where the user provides personal data (age, height, weight, gender, activity level).
+   - A form where the user provides long-term personal data:
+     - Age, sex, height, weight
+     - Training experience
+     - Health limitations/injuries
+   - Default generation preferences:
-   - Specification of training goals (muscle building, reduction, strength increase, fitness improvement).
+     - Primary training goal (muscle building, reduction, strength increase, fitness improvement)
-   - Selection of experience level (beginner, intermediate, advanced).
-   - Information about available equipment (home gym, professional gym, dumbbells, no equipment).
+     - Available equipment (home gym, professional gym, dumbbells, no equipment)
-   - Optionally: entering health limitations (knee problems, back issues, other injuries).
+     - Preferred training frequency (days per week)
+     - Preferred session length
+   - Profile data exposed as an Open-Host Service that can be queried by other contexts.
+   - No profile snapshots stored in MVP.

-3. Exercise Database
+3. Exercise Library
-   - A predefined, static database of exercises covering several dozen of the most popular exercises.
+   - A predefined, static catalog of exercises covering several dozen of the most popular exercises.
    - Each exercise includes a name, a brief description of the execution technique, metadata (muscle groups, required equipment, health limitations), and possible tips.
-   - The exercise database is static – there is no possibility for users or an admin panel to edit it.
+   - Static contents - no possibility for users or an admin panel to edit it in the MVP.
+   - No direct linkage to training rules yet.

+4. Training Rules
+   - A set of predefined rules for generating training plans.
+   - Rules include guidelines for sets, repetitions, rest periods, and exercise selection.
+   - Static and generic rule logic for the MVP.
+   - No direct linkage to specific exercises or exercise categories yet.

-4. Generating a Training Plan
+5. Generating a Training Plan
-   - A form generating a plan based on profile data, the choice of the number of training days (from 1 to 7), and session length (from 30 minutes to 2+ hours).
+   - A form generating a plan based on profile data and generation parameters
-   - Utilizing predefined rules regarding the number of sets, repetitions, split schemes, and AI mechanisms to select exercises and suggest progression (e.g., "increase by 1 kg every week" or "add 1-2 repetitions").
+   - Utilizing predefined training rules.
+   - Creating plan based on exercise library.
+   - Plans go through lifecycle states: draft (initially generated), accepted (approved by user), or rejected (discarded by user).
+   - Rejected plans will not be deleted from the system, but saved with rejection reason and not shown on the users plan list.

-5. Modification and Acceptance of the Plan
+6. Modification and Acceptance of the Plan
    - The user can edit the generated plan – adding or removing exercises, changing the number of sets, repetitions, and weights.
    - Ability to add personal notes and save the final version of the plan.
    - The accepted plan is assigned to the account and is available for later editing.
+   - The system tracks plan acceptance status for auto-generated plans.

-6. Managing Training Plans
+7. Managing Training Plans
-   - The user can have multiple training plans without a clear distinction of which plan is "active."
+   - The user can have multiple training plans (up to 10 per user) without a clear distinction of which plan is "active."
    - No versioning mechanism – each edit overwrites the previous version.
+   - No events emitted for plan edit/delete operations.
+   - Lifecycle states (active, deleted) is internal and indepentend from auto-generated plans.

-7. Additional Requirements
+8. Additional Requirements
    - A reminder message for the user about the need to consult a doctor in case of health doubts.
    - Simple data validation (minimum and maximum values) on both the front-end and back-end.
    - Testing mechanisms – both manual and automated.